Sima Ying: After overthrowing Sima Lun

-Some thought that a power balance that Emperor Wu had hoped for at his death might be restored, as Princes Jiong and Ying were each given regent titles (and awarded the nine bestowments, in one rare case where the nine bestowments were not signs of an impending usurpation, although Prince Ying declined the bestowments), and many talented officials were promoted into important positions.
+Some thought that a power balance that Emperor Wu had hoped for at his death might be restored, as Princes Jiong and Ying were each given regent titles (Note: Both princes were also awarded the nine bestowments, in one rare case where the nine bestowments were not signs of an impending usurpation, although Prince Ying declined the bestowments.), and many talented officials were promoted into important positions.
 However, the Princes Jiong and Ying were actually apprehensive of each other's power, and Prince Ying decided to yield the central government regency to Prince Jiong at the time and return to his defense post at Yecheng.
 When he bid farewell to Sima Jiong, he did not talk about politics at all but only about his mother's illness, and this brought further praise on his character, as did his subsequent acts to collect the bodies of soldiers who had died in the war against Sima Lun to give them proper burials.

 In the capital, Sima Jiong became arrogant based on his accomplishments.
 He had his sons created princes, and ran the matters of the central government from his mansion, rarely visiting the emperor or attending the imperial meetings.
 He enlarged his mansion to be as large as the palace, and he entrusted matters to people who were close to him, and would not change his ways even when some of his more honest associates tried to change his behavior.
-When Emperor Hui's grandsons (and sons of Sima Yu) Sima Zang and Sima Shang (司馬尚), successive crown princes, died in childhood, leaving Emperor Hui without male descendants by May 302, Sima Ying was considered the appropriate successor, but Sima Jiong chose to bypass him by recommending the seven-year-old Sima Tan, the Prince of Qinghe (Emperor Hui's nephew and a son of his half-brother Sima Xia (司馬遐)) as the crown prince on 6 July, with intent to easily control the young Crown Prince Tan.
+When Emperor Hui's grandsons (and sons of Sima Yu) Sima Zang and Sima Shang (司馬尚), successive crown princes, died in childhood, leaving Emperor Hui without male descendants by May 302, Sima Ying was considered the appropriate successor, but Sima Jiong chose to bypass him by recommending the seven-year-old Sima Tan, (Note: The character "覃" has multiple pronunciations: "qín", "tán", "yǎn" and "xún".) the Prince of Qinghe (Note: Emperor Hui's nephew and a son of his half-brother Sima Xia (司馬遐)) as the crown prince on 6 July, with intent to easily control the young Crown Prince Tan.